Cognitive disengagement syndrome: First research efforts

 With the publication of DSM-IV in 1994, the disorder was labeled as ADHD, and was divided into three subtypes: predominantly inattentive, predominantly hyperactive-impulsive, and combined.
 Of the proposed CDS-specific symptoms discussed while developing the DSM-IV, only "forgetfulness" was included in the symptom list for ADHD-I, and no others were mentioned.
 However, several of the proposed CDS symptoms were included in the diagnosis of "ADHD, not otherwise specified".

 Prior to 2001, there were a total of four scientific journal articles specifically addressing symptoms of CDS.
 But then a researcher suggested that sluggish tempo symptoms (such as inconsistent alertness and orientation) were, in fact, adequate for the diagnosis of ADHD-I. Thus, he argued, their exclusion from DSM-IV was inappropriate.
 The research article and its accompanying commentary urging the undertaking of more research on CDS spurred the publication of over 30 scientific journal articles to date which specifically address symptoms of CDS.

 However, with the publication of DSM-5 in 2013, ADHD continues to be classified as predominantly inattentive, predominantly hyperactive-impulsive, and combined type and there continues to be no mention of CDS as a diagnosis or a diagnosis subtype anywhere in the manual.
 The diagnosis of "ADHD, not otherwise specified" also no longer includes any mention of CDS symptoms.
-Similarly, ICD-10, the medical diagnostic manual, has no diagnosis code for CDS.
+Similarly, ICD-10 has no diagnosis code for CDS.
 Although CDS is not recognized as a disorder at this point, researchers continue to debate its usefulness as a construct and its implications for further attention disorder research.